 3. Update Your WordPress Login Page

-Changing your WordPress login settings can further protect your site against brute-force attacks.
+Changing your WordPress login settings can further protect your site against so-called "brute-force" attacks (essentially, hackers guessing millions of passwords in very short timeframes).
 Specifically, you can alter your login page’s URL so that it’s harder for malicious users to find.

 4. Select the Right WordPress Theme

 Your website’s theme dictates its structure and appearance, but it also plays a significant role in performance.
 A poorly-optimized theme can add code or unnecessary features to your site that will slow it down.

 A page builder is a plugin that enables you to design complex pages and other content for your site, yet requires little to no technical know-how.
 These plugins are excellent tools, but can add a lot of ‘weight’ to your site and slow it down.

 6. Find a Server Near You

 A server is a computer that stores your site's component files.
 Local servers (i.e. one geographically close to you) tend to be faster, because more distance between you and your server’s physical location can lead to increased latency and higher Time to First Byte (TTFB).

 It’s also a good idea to connect your site to a Content Delivery Network (CDN).
 This will store and deliver your site from many servers located around the world, so your visitors can also benefit from reduced delays.